sage-code/eve/manual/structure.md

 ## Side Effects

-We have mention side-effects that are:
+We have mention side-effects: that can be one of:

-* A method who modify a global variable;
+* modify a global variable;
-* A method who open and write into a file;
+* open and write into a file;
-* A method who print a message or accept input from console;
+* print a message or accept input from console;

 **using side-effects**

-Program heaving a private method add_numbers:
+Next method add_numbers has 2 side effects:

 ```
 ** global variables